 The boilers are suitable for use on open vented or sealed central heating systems.
-Sealed system conversion kits are available with the necessary components.
+System models are supplied with the necessary components factory fitted.
 Refer to Section 7.

 All boilers are supplied with the control panel and burner factory fitted.